eight04/GM_simulator/README.md

 -----------------
 * This simulator was created to support multiple scripts.
 But sometimes it is hard to detect which script is runnung.
 (E.g. register a callback on document.body wich calls GM_setValue)
 * Cross-domain request restriction.
 * Userscript might execute AFTER page loaded.
-DOMContentLoaded might be not functioning well.
+DOMContentLoaded will not fire in such situation.

 Todos
 -----